List of recurring characters in The Suite Life of Zack & Cody: Animals

-Scamp (voiced by Carlos Alazraqui) – Maddie's pet dog.
+Scamp (voiced by Carlos Alazraqui) is Maddie's pet dog.
 In the episode "Crushed", he and Ivana, London's dog, fall in love and Ivana has six puppies.
 When "talking" to Ivana he notes that he has one flea but it is only there on weekends.

-Ivana (voiced by Emma Stone) – London's spoiled dog.
+Ivana (voiced by Emma Stone) is London's spoiled dog.
 She is a Pomeranian, and appears to be a lot smarter than London.
 In the episode "Crushed", she and Scamp, Maddie's dog, fall in love and she has six puppies.
 She is a parody of Tinkerbell Hilton.

-Bonnie and Clyde – Two rats that Zack and Cody used in a science project.
+Bonnie and Clyde are two rats that Zack and Cody used in a science project.
 Named after the infamous bank robbers Bonnie Parker and Clyde Barrow.

-Tippy – The horse that pulls the carriage around the hotel.
+Tippy is the horse that pulls the carriage around the hotel.
 He was almost gotten rid of in one episode, "Free Tippy".